prakhar0x01/approach/basic_approach.md

     - Bypass by changing HTTP methods : Change GET to POST, observe application behaviour
     - Bypass via IP : Access the target forbidden content by it's IP.
+    - Check urls in WebArchive for that particular subdomain , may be you get any hidden endpoint. `https://web.archive.org/cdx/search/cdx?url=*.target.com&fl=original&collapse=urlkey`

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### NOTE :
-  #### This approach is useful for beginners and those who are having difficulty approaching a target.
+  #### This approach is useful for beginners and those who are having difficulty approaching a subdomain.
 If you're already on track this might not be necessary for you..!!